RobertMParker/recipe-box/entrees/roast-chicken.md

 * Rested the chicken for a bit.
 Ate the wings while the bird was resting.
 Cut off the thigh+leg combo and ate, and let the breasts rest for longer.
 * Next time, salt the chicken on one baking sheet, and then move it to a different baking sheet with rack.
 No foil.
 I would have liked to save the drippings, but the drippings stuck on foil and lots of extra salt that fell off when applying.
 * Consider adding onion powder into herb mayo

+Notes from cook on 2023/2/13:
+* Dry brined for 2-3 hours, but didn't pat it dry.
+* ~90 minutes at 425.
+Final temp of the deep breast was 155.
+* I made the jus, and it took a lot more touch time than the chicken, and it was just ok.
+So I removed those steps from the recipe, since I won't be doing it again.
+* Blended the herbs and mayo together.
+It could have used more herbs this time.

 Original Source is from Kenji: https://www.youtube.com/watch?v=yUcZqyGrWYw